-The winner of the Otto for best boardgame in 2015, Magic Maze, was nominated to the biggest award for boardgames, Spiel des Jahres.
+The winner of the Otto for the best board game in 2015, Magic Maze, was nominated for the biggest award for boardgames, Spiel des Jahres.
 Fog of Love from that same Fastaval was the first boardgames Wallmart bought the exclusive rights to in America, and Fog of Love was nominated to the Golden Geek Awards.

-A long line of games from Fastaval have gone on to become published or Kickstarted.
+A long line of games from Fastaval has gone on to become published or Kickstarted.
 So it’s not just us who think our boardgames are pretty great.

 Boardgames are many things, also at Fastaval

-There is also organised play of some of the games, where you can reserve a spot, and have the game explained, if you are not familiar with the rules.
+There is also organized play of some of the games, where you can reserve a spot, and have the game explained if you are not familiar with the rules.